Teaching your tiny toddler complex mathematical concepts often seems impossible to most parents.

 - The Adult will invite the child to the Montessori Mathematics workstation.

-- The adult will then instruct the child to bring the Montessori Number Rods one at a time starting from the shortest rod.
+- The adult will then instruct the child to bring the Montessori Number Rods one at a time starting with the shortest rod.

 - The child should be directed to carry the initial four Montessori Number rods with one hand and the larger ones must be carried carefully with both hands one by one.